 My husband loves granola.
-I love the store-bought Chewy bars, but I honestly get sick of not being able to read the ingredients in the things that we’re eating.
+I love the store-bought Chewy bars, but I knew I could make something that tasted better and with less unnecessary ingredients.
 Plus, homemade granola bars are much more filling.

 Some of my favorite things about this easy granola bar recipe are:

 - 98% of the time, I have all the ingredients in my pantry.